danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-When implementing this protocol, you must implement `CollectionOperator` as well as `performOperation(onItem:completion:)`, which should be called for every item in the collection.
+When implementing this protocol, you must implement `CollectionOperator` as well as `performOperation(onItem:completion:)`, which is called for every item in the collection.
 It's also very important to call the item completion block, since implementations of this protocol will most probably rely on it.

 ### Batch operator